Income Tax Statistics

 (Tax Foundation)

 Profits of “pass-through” businesses are added to the owner’s tax return as income for purposes of calculating taxes.
-Income tax statistics for 2015 show that these businesses contribute only about 14% of U.S. total business income.
+These businesses contribute only about 14% of U.S. total business income.

 In 2016, there were 140.9 million taxpayers in the United States.